chef/chef-web-docs/chef_master/source/windows.rst

 .. end_tag

-chef-client
+Chef Infra Client
 =====================================================
 .. tag chef_client_summary

-A chef-client is an agent that runs locally on every node that is under management by Chef.
-When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state, including:
+A Chef Infra Client is an agent that runs locally on every node that is under management by Chef.
+When a Chef Infra Client is run, it will perform all of the steps that are required to bring the node into the expected state, including:

 * Registering and authenticating the node with the Chef server
 * Building the node object